Endometrial biopsy

 Benefits and Advantages

-Endometrial resection offers multiple benefits, including:
+Endometrial biopsy offers multiple benefits, including:

 • High accuracy: capable of detecting pathological changes in the endometrium precisely